ChrisTitusTech/website/content/posts/2024/linux-laptops.md

 ## BTW, I use Arch

 If you are going to load Arch Linux or Fedora on any of the above laptops.
-DO NOT BUY THEM!
-You are throwing away money buying from these vendors if you don't use any of their work.
-The benefits above are the REASON YOU BUY THEM!
-If you are just going to wipe out the system, use a Framework or other Linux compatible laptop that doesn't cost the premium.
+You may not want to pay the premium since you are going to wipe out the system anyways.
+However, the one benefit is the hardware itself will be compatible and you will have an easier time than something from some of the other manufacturers.

 Personally, I use the (Kfocus ir16 laptop)[https://kfocus.org/spec/spec-ir16.html] right now because it is my business laptop that I want to ALWAYS work.
 I don't load Fedora or Arch on it.
 I don't want to worry about updates screwing something up.
 I just open it and go, but I've used Tuxedo for the same thing in the past for several years as well.
 I'm sure System76 would also be stable as well, but I hate GNOME's look and feel.